-This dish is traditionally prepared to celebrate special occasions in Japan, because its red colour which is symbolic of happiness.
-The dish is called ‘Sekihan’ (Red Rice) in Japanese and basically steamed Mochi-gome (short grain glutinous rice) with Sasage Beans that are very similar Azuki Beans.
+This dish is traditionally prepared to celebrate special occasions in Japan, because of its red colour which is symbolic of happiness.
+The dish is called ‘Sekihan’ (Red Rice) in Japan and it is steamed ‘Mochi-gome’ (Short Grain Glutinous Rice) with ‘Sasage Beans’ that are very similar Azuki Beans.
 These days more people conveniently cook it using rice cooker.
 But there are some tips to remember.

 4 to 6 Servings

-Glutinous Rice 2 cups (180ml cup) *short grain preferred
+2 cups (*180ml cup) Glutinous Rice *short grain preferred

-Japanese Short Grain Rice 1 cup (180ml cup)
+1 cup (*180ml cup) Japanese Short Grain Rice

 1/3 cup Azuki (Red Beans)

 Toasted Black Sesame Seeds & Salt

-1. Place washed Azuki (Red Beans) and Water in a large saucepan and cook for about 30 minutes until beans are just cooked but still firm.
+- Place washed Azuki (Red Beans) and Water in a large saucepan and cook for about 30 minutes until beans are just cooked but still firm.

-4. Place well-drained Rice and Azuki Beans in the rice cooker’s inner pot, add 450ml (just less than 500ml) of cooled red liquid and Salt, mix evenly.
-If the red liquid is not enough, add some water to make about 450ml.
+- Wash Rice and drain.
+Place Rice and Azuki Beans in the rice cooker’s inner pot, add 450ml (just less than 500ml) of cooled red liquid and Salt, mix evenly. *Note: If the red liquid is not enough, add some water to make about 450ml.

 - Press the Cook/Start button.
 When the rice is cooked and steamed, open the lid and toss the rice gently trying not to break beans.

-6. Traditionally sprinkle some Black Sesame Seeds and Salt over the top and serve.
+- Traditionally sprinkle some Black Sesame Seeds and Salt over the top and serve.